Aurelian-Shuttleworth/agent-ear/docs/how-to-guides/how-to-add-agent-ear-to-nix-flake.md

 ```

 > [!WARNING]
-> The flake-parts module currently only **declares** the `agent-ear.enable` option — it does not yet wire the package into your outputs.
+> The flake-parts module currently only **declares** the `agent-ear.enable` option.
+It does not yet wire the package into your outputs.
 Until that lands, add the package yourself with **Pattern A** (direct reference) or **Pattern B** (overlay).
 For Home Manager, use the dedicated module in step 3, which is fully implemented.

 ### 3. Home Manager integration